 5. Malaga Bike Tour

-Tour the historic city of Malaga by bike, and discover all its attractions including the ancient Roman Theater and Gibralfaro Castle.
+Tour the historic city of Malaga by bike, and discover its attractions, including the ancient Roman Theater and Gibralfaro Castle.

 25. Explore Malaga’s bay with a boat trip